 Some of the most common factors include:

-• Facts of the case.
-The intricacies of your case can significantly impact the timeline.
-Complex issues with multiple parties and conflicting evidence may take longer to resolve.
+- Facts of the case.
+The timeline of your wrongful death case evaluation can be significantly affected by the complexities involved.
+Cases with multiple parties and conflicting evidence may take longer to resolve.

 Think about these factors before filing your claim.
 That way, you can be ready for how they might impact the wrongful death lawsuit timeline.